AbuSuudy/AZ-204/AZ-204/9) Event Grid/Notes.md

 ![](Images/Pasted%20image%2020251218210240.png)

 ## Delivery
 *Push* uses exponential back off and if the messages isn't delivered in 24 hours it's deleted or could be configured to add to a storage account that can act as dead letter.
-If you use *pull* delivery, your application has full control over event consumption.
+If you use *pull* delivery, your application has full control over the rate of consumption.

 ## Push vs Pull
 ### Pull